 I've reviewed the notice of closure letter which was sent to Mr A. This gave 65 days notice of the closure of the account.
-I appreciate that Mr A wasn't expecting his account to be closed.
+I appreciate that Mr A didn't want his account to be closed.

 However, I think the notice period given was reasonable, and gave sufficient time for Mr A to make alternative banking arrangements.

-I appreciate that Mr A made an appeal against the decision to close his account and asked

-Halifax to extend the notice period.
-Halifax is only obliged to extend the notice period if the account closure was due to take place whilst the appeal was still outstanding.
+I understand that Mr A made an appeal against the decision to close his account and asked Bank of Scotland to extend the notice period.
+The bank is only obliged to extend the notice period if the account closure was due to take place whilst the appeal was still outstanding.
 In this case, I can see that Mr A's appeal was concluded before the account closure was due to take place.

-I understand that Mr A feels very strongly about the closure of his account and feels that the bank has treated him unfairly.
+I understand that Mr A feels very strongly about the closure of his account and feels that the bank has discriminated against him.
 This service can't interfere with the banks decision to close the account, because the bank has acted in line with the terms and conditions and has given reasonable notice of the closure.
-I haven't seen anything to suggest that the bank has applied its processes unfairly to Mr A.
+I haven't seen anything to suggest that the bank has applied its processes unfairly to Mr A, or that it has discriminated against him.

 Mr A has also said that he's never received a response to his DSAR.
-Halifax has stated that it hasn't received a DSAR, which is why no response has been issued.
+Bank of Scotland has stated that it hasn't received a DSAR, which is why no response has been issued.
+This service asked Mr A if he was able to provide evidence to show that he sent a DSAR to the bank, but he hasn't been able to provide this.
 The bank provided details of how Mr A can make a DSAR in its final response.
 It's up to Mr A whether he makes a DSAR.
 However, the bank has explained that a DSAR won't provide Mr A with details of why the decision was taken to close the account.

 Taking all of the available information into account, I'm unable to uphold the complaint.
-Halifax was entitled to close the account under the terms and conditions, and it gave Mr A a reasonable time to find a new banking provider.
+Bank of Scotland was entitled to close the account under the terms and conditions, and it gave Mr A a reasonable time to find a new banking provider.